ehilst515/BlazorAPIExample/README.md

 dotnet run
 ```

-4. Open a web browser and navigate to `https://localhost:5001`.
+4. Open a web browser and navigate to `https://localhost:7076/weather`.

 You should see the Weather App running in your browser.
 Enter a zip code and click the "Get Weather" button to retrieve and display the current weather information.

-## Conclusion

-Congratulations!
-You have successfully cloned and run the Blazor WebAssembly Weather App on your local machine.